roon-svg/Music-Player/README.md

 I made the tkinter application and had the basic play functionality.
 I originally used a linked list to play the music.
 The linked list could not loop the music when it ended and I could not figure out how to go to the previous song.

 ## Week 3
-Here I added multiple folders with different music so that you can have different albums of music.
+On this week I added multiple folders with different music so that you can have different albums of music.
+I also started to make the shuffler.

+## Week 4
+On this week I made the searching window.
+This used linear search and recursion to find the desired result.